-A new theory of how dinosaurs learned to fly has
+A new theory to explain how dinosaurs learned to

-evolved in two-legged dinosaurs that flapped their feathered
+evolved in two-legged dinosaurs which flapped their feathered

 They eventually developed true wings and became

-flying birds, says Kenneth Dial of the University of Montana.
+flying birds, according to Kenneth Dial of the University of

-The idea is based on a study of the habits of
+Montana.
+The idea was based on a study of the habits of modern

-modern flightless birds, which beat their wings to scurry up hills
+flightless birds, which beat their wings to scurry up hills and

-sort of flapping motion is different from that of aerial flight.
+sort of flapping motion are different from those of aerial flight.

 Even chicks with downy fluff were better at getting